McDegens-DAO/mcbuild/README.md

 # mcbuild
-builds, optimizes, serializes, and base64 encodes a transaction and returns it
+A js class that builds, optimizes, serializes, and optionally serializes & base64 encodes a Solana transaction.